-St Mary's Church of England Primary Academy obtained minibus services in the prior from Whitefriars Church, of which M Hunter is a trustee.
+St Mary's Church of England VA Primary Academy obtained minibus services from Whitefriars Church, of which M Hunter is a Trustee.
 These services were conducted at arms length and in accordance with the Academy Trust's financial regulations and procurement procedures.
 M Hunter received no benefit from any such activity.

-The Academy incurred expenses totalling £Nil (2020: £39).
+The Academy incurred expenses totalling £500 (2021: £nil).

-St Mary's Church of England Primary Academy paid Moriarty Commercial Services, who is related to the deputy headteacher Sam Perry for repairs during the year.
+St Mary's Church of England Primary VA Academy paid Moriarty Commercial Services, who is related to the Deputy Headteacher S Perry for repairs during the prior year.
 These services were conducted at arms length and in accordance with the Academy Trust's financial regulations and procurement procedures.
 S Perry received no benefit from any such activity.

-The Academy incurred expenses totalling £2,500 (2020: £Nil)
+The Academy incurred expenses totalling £nil (2021: £2,500).

-St Mary's Church of England Primary Academy paid Higham Flat Roofing, who is related to the deputy headteacher Sam Perry for repairs during the year.
+St Mary's Church of England Primary VA Academy paid Higham Flat Roofing, who is related to the Deputy Headteacher S Perry for repairs during the prior year.
 These services were conducted at arms length and in accordance with the Academy Trust's financial regulations and procurement procedures.
 S Perry received no benefit from any such activity.

-The Academy incurred expenses totalling £1,185 (2020: £Nil)
+The Academy incurred expenses totalling £nil (2021: £1,185).